whitfin/aws-ecr-proxy/README.md

 ## Configuration

 The AWS ECR Proxy is packaged into a Docker container.
-As such, all configuration is done by providing environment variables at container startup.
+As such, most configuration is done by providing environment variables at container startup.
 The following values are currently supported: